Show Me Love (Robyn song): Usage in media

-The song was performed in 1997 on the television series All That and features on the soundtrack of TV series Sabrina, the Teenage Witch.
+The song features on the soundtrack of the sitcom Sabrina, the Teenage Witch.
 It was also played at the very end of the Swedish film Show Me Love.
 The film was originally titled Fucking Åmål but was retitled for distribution in the English-speaking world after the name of the song.

 In 2019 the song was featured in the West End musical & Juliet.

 Impact and legacy

-In 2017, Billboard ranked "Show Me Love" number 32 in their list of "The 100 Greatest Pop Songs of 1997".
+In 2017, Billboard magazine ranked "Show Me Love" number 32 in their list of "The 100 Greatest Pop Songs of 1997".
 In 2022, Pitchfork ranked it number 241 in their list of "The 250 Best Songs of the 1990s".